Hearing loss: Definition

-Use of the terms "hearing impaired", "deaf-mute", or "deaf and dumb" to describe deaf and hard of hearing people is discouraged by many in the deaf community as well as advocacy organizations, as they are offensive to many deaf and hard of hearing people.
+Use of the terms "hearing impaired", "deaf-mute", or "deaf and dumb" to describe deaf and hard-of-hearing people is discouraged by many in the deaf community as well as advocacy organizations, as they are offensive to many deaf and hard-of-hearing people.

 Hearing standards

 Human hearing extends in frequency from 20 to 20,000 Hz, and in intensity from 0 dB to 120 dB HL or more.
-0 dB does not represent absence of sound, but rather the softest sound an average unimpaired human ear can hear; some people can hear down to −5 or even −10 dB.
+0 dB does not represent the absence of sound, but rather the softest sound an average unimpaired human ear can hear; some people can hear down to −5 or even −10 dB.
 Sound is generally uncomfortably loud above 90 dB and 115 dB represents the threshold of pain.
 The ear does not hear all frequencies equally well: hearing sensitivity peaks around 3,000 Hz.
 There are many qualities of human hearing besides frequency range and intensity that cannot easily be measured quantitatively.
 However, for many practical purposes, normal hearing is defined by a frequency versus intensity graph, or audiogram, charting sensitivity thresholds of hearing at defined frequencies.
-Because of the cumulative impact of age and exposure to noise and other acoustic insults, 'typical' hearing may not be normal.
+Due to the cumulative impact of age and exposure to noise and other acoustic insults, 'typical' hearing may not be normal.